daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 - library- logging in, discovery, download, return
 - bookshelf- sorting, adding and removing books
 - titles - book information (metadata), book rating/reviewing/recommending

+#### The user must have a simple way to log in to the reading system
+Manual login with username/membership number/email address and password Additional features:
+- automatic login: must-have
+- 'Forgot Password' feature: must-have
+- Password visibility toggle: must-have

+Priority: Must-have

+#### The user must be able to read titles from multiple providers.
+Books from different providers on 1 bookshelf, or several bookshelves in one system, depending on implementation.
+Intuitive interface.
+Easy way of adding multiple providers.

+#### The user must have be able to browse and search for titles in the collection of the provider and add titles to the bookshelf.
+- advanced filters (genre, author, language, etc)
+- "to read list" functionality
+- reading history

+#### The user must have a simple way to subscribe to subscription-based products, and to end the subscription.
+e.g. periodicals (newspapers, magazines)

+#### The user must/should/could be able to add titles through sideloading.

+#### The user must be able to return titles (and remove them from the bookshelf).
+- Confirmations before actions: To prevent accidental taps (e.g. "Are you sure you want to return this book?")

+#### The user must be able to download titles and read them offline.
+Downloading is not standard; there should be an option to download.
+The user should be able to choose whether the download is saved on internal or external memory.
+Advanced option: setting for standard downloading of certain types of content, e.g. magazines yes, books no.

+#### The user must be able to sort the bookshelf by multiple criteria (e.g., title, author, date added, and last opened)
+Common sort criteria:
+- By Title (A–Z / Z–A): Alphabetical order by book title.
+- By Author (A–Z / Z–A): Sort books based on the author’s last name.
+- By Date Added: Most recently added books appear first or last.
+- By Last Opened: Shows the most recently read books first — great for resuming quickly.
+- By Reading Progress: Sort by how far along the user is (e.g. unfinished at the top).
+- By Publication Date: Newest or oldest titles first.
+- By Format: E.g. Audiobooks first, then e-books, or vice versa.
+Advanced:
+- Custom sort order: manually reorder books
+- Sort by language: useful in multilingual environments

+#### The user must have a simple way to navigate the list of available publications and open a selected title.
+[this is in Navigation.
+Should it stay there, or is this a Bookshelf functionality?]
+['available publications' = do we mean 'available on bookshelf'] Advanced option: search the titles on the bookshelf by author or title (This is interesting only with long lists)

+#### The user must have access to the book covers of the titles on the bookshelf.
+Book covers must be shown on the bookshelf.
+The user should be able to enlarge book covers.

+#### The user must be able to see an up-to-date bookshelf that automatically reflects changes made on other platforms, such as newly added books via the website.
+Optional additional feature: popup message "These books have been added/deleted"

+#### The user must be able to view the general title information (metadata) that is available.
+- bibliographic information, duration, size, subject
+- in a navigable list
+- both when browsing/searching the collection and when the title is on the bookshelf

+#### The user must be able to view the accessibility metadata of a title when available.
+- display the schema.org information in the content for the user
+- in a navigable list
+- both when browsing/searching the collection and when the title is on the bookshelf

+#### The user must be able to listen to an audio preview when available.
+- both when browsing/searching the collection and when the title is on the bookshelf

 :::
 ::: {#userstories .section}